Last Updated on

 Again, all creatures are different.
 The squirrels in your yard may shun safflower seed.
 But I suspect that if you give them enough time and they can’t get anything else, they will eventually eat it.
 So it might be a temporary solution at best.

-Do Squirrels Eat Other Bird Foods?
+Do Squirrels Eat Suet and Other Bird Foods?

 Squirrels will also eat dried mealworms.
 I’m not sure about live ones since I’ve never offered them.
 But if I put dried mealworms out on the ground or in a ground feeder, a squirrel will come and snap them up.